Duffless

 "Duffless" is the sixteenth episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 18, 1993.
-After getting arrested for drunk driving, Homer tries to remain sober, at Marge's request.
-Meanwhile, Lisa attempts to prove that Bart is less intelligent than a hamster after he ruins her first science fair project.
+It originally aired on Fox in the United States on February 18, 1993.
+Homer gets arrested for drunk driving, and Marge asks him to stop drinking beer for a month.
+Meanwhile, after Bart ruins Lisa's science fair project, she attempts to get revenge by proving that he is "dumber than a hamster".

 The episode was written by David M. Stern, and directed by Jim Reardon.